YuBlum/slac/README.md

 cc -o <name-of-output> <name-of-c-file>.c -lslac
 ```

 Than just include the header files into your c file.
 All the header files are in a **slac** folder, for example to include the header file with vectors you just need to `#include <slac/vector.h>`.
-You can also include the *slac.h* header file than all the others headers will be included.
+You can also include the *slac.h* header file than all the headers will be included at once.

 ## Removing the prefix